RivollierG/SVM-RF-GRENOBLE-TREES/README.md

 * Parallelize all model (n_jobs=-1)
 * I need to comment my code more!
 * Pickle system file is nice for saving python object, but binary files and Git ...
+* Non need to bootstrap the random forest on train subset